starling021/ehtools/README.md

 You can also manage your installed tools by accessing option 6.
 To download Pupy, we'll go to option 2, which is remote access.
 Here, we will see a list of different tools for remote access, and we can select option 3 for Pupy.

-# Use quick access (only ehtools PRO)
+# Use ehtools quick access

-    INFO: Quick access, this is when you run ehtools and for example ehtools -r to remove ehtools!
+    INFO: Ehtools quick access, this is when you run ehtools and for example ehtools -r to remove ehtools!

 Run it to open quick access menu: